baibiying/CafeBilling/README.md

 - Errors use text plus a Retry control, not colour alone.
 Discount includes a short description.
 - While a bill request is in flight, controls are `disabled` and the bill region is `aria-busy`.

-With more time: a collapsible mobile bill drawer, and larger type on the printed receipt.
+With more time: a collapsible mobile bill drawer.

 Screenshots: